The goal of beef stew is tender beef and vegetables braised in a fairly thick sauce.

 Add parsley, garlic and cook 30 seconds.

-Add carrots, potatoes, celery to dutch oven and cook an additional 1 hour.
+Add potatoes, celery and cook an additional 1 hour.

 Discard bay leaf.